-Pharmacy technician positions may appeal to you because of the number of available positions and the schedule flexibility.
-Pharmacy technician positions can be full-time, part-time or as needed, and you may have the option of day, evening or even overnight hours at some locations.
+Pharmacy technician positions may appeal to you because of the number of available positions and schedule flexibility.
+The positions can be full-time, part-time or as needed, and you may have the option of day, evening or even overnight hours at some locations.
 With a national certification and experience, you can easily find employment as a pharmacy technician in organizations across the United States.

 Pharmacy technician is an entry-level career position, and while you should be able to find a position in many locations, your growth opportunities are limited without furthering your education.
 You may want to investigate other types of positions in the medical field and possibly work as a pharmacy technician while you obtain additional education or training.
 As a pharmacy technician, your tasks may include the following: